nuclearnic/rails_opentracer/README.md

 - Testz
 - Is faraday_tracer.rb required ?
 - Instrument active record tracing (and give creditz to ruby-rails-tracer's dude)
-- Are all those generators "the way" we want to do thingz?
+- Are all those generators "the way" we want to do things?

 ## Installation